Nish7/just-servers/2_means_to_an_end/README.md

     - Ex.
 "01000001" -> would be sending 0x30, 0x31, 0x30, 0x30, 0x30, 0x30, 0x30, 0x31
     - Rather than -> 0x41
     - So How do we send byte form "binary data": `printf '\x41\x00\x01\xE2\x40\xFF\xF3\xF6\x1C' | nc <server-ip> <port>`

+- During my initial testing on the protohacker test suite, it seems to decode the binary incorrectly.
+I assumed incoming data was the byte form, which is not the case, given it would be coming individualy binary bits.
+    - So if it was sending `10100110000` it was being recieved in this format `100110 0 0 0`.
+Which is basically still 9 bytes but each individual zeros was being considered as single byte (8 bits)
+    - printf seems to send the binary bits in the byte form to the nc which worked in those given sitations
+    - However, other tcp clients are not neccessarly sending in that byte form
+    - Consdiering that the issue, the bigger question was to how do we even consider in the bit form given TCP handles in byte form on the network level
+    - After lots of googling.
+Answer to that question lied on the `binary` package. with its usage of `.Read()`
+    - Previous implement of the `conn.Read()` read in the byte form.
+Which produced incorrect decoding

 - The two's complement system is used in computing because it simplifies the representation and arithmetic operations on signed integers
     - postive numbers are converted normally